-My current hourly rate is £210.00.
-My present minimum fee for a brief matter is normally £85.00.
+My current hourly rate is £210.00 + VAT.
+My present minimum fee for a brief matter is normally £85.00 + VAT.
 I reserve the right to vary the rate, particularly in respect of extremely urgent and/or onerous or unusual matters.

 Notarial charges are normally payable upon signature/release of the notarised documentation, although subsequent work may remain to complete the matter.
-Payment should be by cash or cheque.
-I do not accept debit or credit cards
+Payment should be by bank transfer, cash or cheque or debit card.

 Additionally, clients are responsible for all disbursements, including such of the following as are applicable: